Giovanni Tool User Resources

 Frequently Asked Questions (FAQs)

-See the section on “Plotting/Service Types” on the Giovanni Users Manual.
+See the section on “Plot/Service Types” in the Giovanni Users Manual.

-A: Giovanni Tool Citation (for analysis done or visualizaions produced), click here.
+Giovanni Tool Citation (for analysis done or visualizations produced), click here.
 For OBPG data use acknowledgement, click here.